 Adults with HIV whose CD4+ T-cell counts drop below 200 are given treatment to prevent the occurrence of PCP.
 Children are given PCP preventive therapy when their CD4+ T-cell counts drop to levels considered below normal for their age group.

-Overall, a thorough health regime that supports the body and prevents destruction and imbalance within the system is going to be one of the most effective methods of maintaining one’s control of the AIDS/HIV condition.
+Overall, a thorough health regime that supports the body and prevents destruction and imbalance within the system is one of the most effective methods of maintaining control of the AIDS/HIV condition.
 A great source of health articles and tips is the GHS Health Blog.